kristian-lange-tw/JATOS_docs/pages/Two-Types-of-Session-Data.md

 ### Group Session Data

-The Group Session Data is useful to share information between members of a given group.
+The Group Session Data is useful to share information between workers of a given group.
 Some examples include:

-* Responses to each trial in a group study like the Prisoner's Dilemma
+* Responses to each trial in a group study like the Prisoner's Dilemma.
-* gender of group members
+* Gender of group workers.